Thank you for choosing Southern African Field Archaeology as a platform to communicate your data, research, or opinion.

 The contents of all submissions should be concise, well-organised, jargon-free, reader-friendly to a broad range of readers and make proper reference to the relevant literature.
 Following in the tradition of the original hard-copy journal, authors are encouraged to supply an abstract in an African language of their choice in addition to the English abstract.
 This is to further promote the accessibility of research published in FIELD.
 Please indicate the text for this section according to the following examples: ‘Abstract in isiZulu’, ‘Abstract in Xitsonga’ or ‘Abstract in Afrikaans’.
 (Authors take full responsibility for the linguistic accuracy of these abstracts.)

 We differentiate between the requirements for new and revised submissions.
 You may submit your new manuscript as a single Microsoft Word file – not PDF – (with tables and figures embedded in the text in their correct positions and sized for optimal readability) with no formatting requirements (other than page numbering and 1.5 text spacing) as long as it is user-friendly and appropriately referenced (both in the text and in the reference list) using the Harvard (alphabetical) referencing system.
 Supporting online material should be submitted as separate Microsoft Word files and/or Excel files (for raw datasets), and named accordingly (e.g., SOM 1, SOM 2) with corresponding in text citations (e.g., see SOM 1 for typological descriptions).
+You must upload at least one Turnitin or iThenticate Report file with your submission.
 Once your paper has been accepted and is at the revision stage, you will be requested to follow the format below for online production.

 Preparing an accepted manuscript for publication